carbon-language/carbon-lang/llvm/docs/Contributing.rst

 ---------------------
 In case you are interested in taking on a bigger piece of work, a list of interesting projects is maintained at the `LLVM's Open Projects page`_.
-In case you are interested in working on any of these projects, please send a mail to the `LLVM Developer's mailing list`_, so that we know the project is being worked on.
+In case you are interested in working on any of these projects, please post on the `Forum`_, so that we know the project is being worked on.

 How to Submit a Patch
 =====================